Chandankumar000/Houseing-Data-for-Cleaning/README.md

-/* Change Y and N to Yes and No in "Sold as Vacant" field      */
+*Change Y and N to Yes and No in "Sold as Vacant" field

 Select Distinct(SoldAsVacant), Count(SoldAsVacant)